JeromeSadou/jeromesadou/README.md

 From February 2015 to Mars 2016 I was an employee of [**Business Bank Group**](http://bbank.jp) working on an ERP software, [**All-In**](http://web.all-in.xyz/).

 In March 2016 I resumed my freelance activity.
-I worked on different projects for AQ (notably for Google Japan) and also for 株式会社AIDaNE : [Sakelogy.jp](http://sakelogy.jp) and an in-house SaaS.(06/2018~2/2019)
+I worked on different projects for AQ (notably for Google Japan) and also for 株式会社AIDaNE.

 In 2019, I developed a couple of Wordpress sites and implemented a Shopify store with some custom features.
 I also freelanced for アクセルユニバース株式会社 (Accel Universe) developping a Human Resources SaaS for [EN JAPAN](https://www.enjapan.com/)(08/2019~12/2019).